-Calculating total building emissions depends on an “emissions factor” applied to each source of energy (e.g. natural gas, electricity or district steam) based on its associated carbon pollution (see #14 below for more).
-The benchmarking platform and Metered.nyc use emissions factors from the EPA’s Portfolio Manager tool.
+Calculating total building emissions depends on an “emissions factor” applied to each source of energy (e.g. natural gas, electricity, or district steam) based on its associated carbon pollution.
+The benchmarking platform and Metered.NYC uses emissions factors from the EPA’s Portfolio Manager tool.

-: Saving energy will be the most effective way to reduce a building’s carbon emissions.
+HOW DO I REDUCE MY BUILDING’S CARBON EMISSIONS?: Saving energy will be the most effective way to reduce a building’s carbon emissions.
 Different fuel sources have different carbon intensities, so targeting the most carbon-intensive fuels will yield the biggest carbon saving.

 Urban Green recommends GPRO Operations & Maintenance Essentials will help enable building staff to make these adjustments and save energy immediately.

-Along with the building emissions law, the City Council passed Local Law 96 to establish a loan program called Property Assessed Clean Energy (PACE) financing.
+DOES THE LAW INCLUDE NEW FINANCING OPTIONS TO HELP PAY FOR ENERGY EFFICIENCY WORK?: Along with the building emissions law, the City Council passed Local Law 96 to Establish a loan program called Property Assessed Clean Energy (PACE) financing.
 PACE loans fund energy efficiency and renewable energy projects.
-They have low (or no) upfront cost, low interest rates and longer terms, and they are repaid through a building’s property tax bill.
+They have low (or no) upfront costs, low-interest rates, and longer terms, and they are repaid through a building’s property tax bill.

 NYC’s PACE program is sponsored by the Mayor’s Office of Sustainability (MOS) and administered by the New York City Energy Efficiency Corporation (NYCEEC) and the New York City Department of Finance.
-Read more about the PACE program, including eligibility and terms, on the NYCEEC website
+Read more about the PACE program, including eligibility and terms, on the NYCEEC website.

-In addition to energy efficiency, the law provides some flexibility for buildings to comply with any of the following:
+WHAT IF I CAN’T COMPLY BY REDUCING ENERGY USE ALONE?: In addition to energy efficiency, the law provides some flexibility for buildings to comply with any of the following: